Currency Debasement (Pt I): Laying the Foundations

 With friends and work colleagues, you might also discuss the housing market, the stock market, bitcoin, or other costly assets that do not appear in the CPI inflation basket.

-Whilst the CPI basket estimates the difference in the annual cost of having a roof over your head, which takes into account increases or decreases in rent or mortgage payments, these are very different to the change in the price of the flat or a house that you live in.
+Whilst the CPI basket estimates the difference in the annual cost of having a roof over your head, which takes into account the increases or decreases in rent or mortgage payments, these are very different to the change in the price of the flat or house that you live in.
 Likewise, the CPI basket does not include the change in the value of investments (equity, bonds, private equity, mutual funds etc) or other assets (art, classic cars etc).

-These assets have invariably seen huge price increases over the last 50 years.
-Much more money is now required to buy a house in Wimbledon, to purchase 1 Apple equity share, 1 Bitcoin, a Picasso or a Porsche 911!
+These assets that are not included in the CPI basket have invariably seen huge price increases over the last 50 years.
+Much more money is now required to buy a house in Wimbledon, to purchase 1 Apple equity share, 1 Bitcoin, a Picasso painting or a Porsche 911!
 Whilst the inflation rate of each specific asset can be calculated, there is no widely publicized single index that represents the change in money required to buy a basket of these assets.

-Many moons ago, I coined and started using the generic term Asset Price Inflation (API) to describe the increasing amounts of money required to buy large ticket assets that were not included in the CPI basket, be they a house, stocks and shares, classic cars and so on.
+Many moons ago, I started using the generic term Asset Price Inflation (API) to describe the increasing amounts of money required to buy large ticket assets that were not included in the CPI basket, be they a house, stocks and shares, classic cars and so on.
 To fully comprehend a country’s economic development, you need to be informed of API and understand what is driving the inflation rate of these different assets.
 By doing so, you will then also be fully aware of any developing financial imbalances.

-• You would have to spend $212 today to buy a basket that would have cost you $100 in 1995 (black line).
+You would have to spend $212 today to buy a CPI basket of goods and services that would have cost you $100 in 1995 (black line).

-• But look at what happened to house prices during this period.
+But look at what happened to house prices during this period.
 If in 1995 you had bought a house for $100 (or more likely $100,000), you would have to spend $405 today ($405,000) to have exactly the same house.

 So, whilst in the last 30 years the cost of the goods and services in the CPI basket has risen by a cumulative 112% and the cost of shelter has risen by 151%, House API has increased by 305%, almost 3 times more than the CPI.
 The same has occurred for the API of stocks and shares, Bonds, Classic Cars and so on.